 Students pursuing a volunteer mission assignment may seek to complete intensive study in some specific area of inquiry on a part-time basis while overseas and, therefore, may seek a limited amount of academic credit for learning in the study abroad setting.
 To do so, the student must enroll for the credit during the semester in which the study occurs and must make arrangements with the SNU Office of Business and Finance to pay for the credit hours at the time of enrollment.
-The student must make specific arrangements with the supervising instructor or instructors, and a course plan must be approved by both the dean of the college of the student's selected major and the department/school chair prior to undertaking the study (using the directed study contract form) for a maximum of six credit hours.
+The student must make specific arrangements with the supervising instructor or instructors, and a course plan must be approved by both the VPAA for Undergraduate Studies and the department/school chair prior to undertaking the study (using the directed study contract form) for a maximum of six credit hours.